cran-task-views/NumericalMathematics/NumericalMathematics.md

     iterators allow users to generate arrangements in a fast and memory efficient manner.
 Permutations and combinations can be drawn with/without replacement and support multisets.
+-   Package `r github("xoopR/set6")` (on Github) implements (as R6 classes) many forms of mathematical sets (sets, tuples, intervals) and allows for standard operations on them (unions, products, differences, etc.).
 -   `r pkg("RcppAlgos")` provides flexible functions for generating combinations or permutations of a vector with or without constraints; the extension package